fommil/fpmortals/manuscript/frontmatter.md

 Jason Zaugg for being the main authors of Scalaz, and Paul Chuisano / Miles Sabin for fixing a critical bug in the Scala compiler ([SI-2712](https://issues.scala-lang.org/browse/SI-2712)).

-Thank you to the readers who gave feedback on early drafts of this text.
+Thanks to the readers who gave feedback on early drafts of this text.

 Some material was particularly helpful for my own understanding of the concepts that are in this book.
 Thanks to Juan Manuel Serrano for [All Roads Lead to